Mint Coin Guide

 Someone stole my item off my porch, am I insured?

 Not through us, you aren’t.
 Try your homeowner’s insurance?
-We cover items shipped with our label only once they tendered to and scanned in by a USPS employee.
+We cover items shipped with our label only once they tendered to and scanned in by an employee of the shipping carrier.

 I’m starting a 3 month backpacking trip the day the coin is supposed to ship.
 Are you serious about needing to ship it within a week of receipt?